 The Economic Innovation Group, a bipartisan policy organization, created the Distressed Communities Index (DCI) to evaluate community well-being at the zip code, county, state, and regional level.
 Meanwhile, the Centers for Disease Control and Prevention created the Social Vulnerability Index (SVI), which measures a community's resilience when confronted by external stresses on human heath, including natural disasters or disease outbreaks.
 While these indices are not intended to calculate potential of violence, both are comprised of multiple census-collected variables that are intimately related to violence.

 Dr. Tracy reported that the DCI and SVI metrics correlated with violent traumas, though DCI was superior to SVI at predicting both violent injury and death.
 The study team concluded that both indices confirmed that communities with higher rates of unemployment and lower incomes, as well as greater housing vacancy and English language proficiency, were predisposed to violent trauma and death.
 The team then advised policymakers to use the DCI to identify communities at risk for injury from violence and as a guiding mechanism for interventions and prevention strategies.

-Finally, in early December, the Eastern Association for the Surgery of Trauma informed Dr. Tracy that he had been awarded the John M. Templeton, Jr., MD Injury Prevention Research Scholarship, which supports young investigators' performance of interventional trials in the field of injury prevention.
+The Eastern Association for the Surgery of Trauma's John M. Templeton, Jr., MD Injury Prevention Research Scholarship supports young investigators' performance of interventional trials in the field of injury prevention.
 In Dr. Tracy's case, the scholarship will assist him in developing an app named SERVE, or Shared Engagement, Recovery and Violence Elimination.

 SERVE will be designed to give trauma victims a central source for coordinating all components of their continued treatment, including calendar alerts for appointments; instructions for injury management; and messaging access to providers, managers, and emergency staff.